 Organizational Promotion

 Limited to $3 per item, with a cap of $300, including funds previously approved through the Annual Budget Process.

+Funding requests must be made for events, not regular meetings.
+If a request does not fit into any of the above categories, please reach out to the Director of Financial Affairs (ssafinancialaffairs@uwstout.edu).